 Disclaimer: The views expressed are those of the authors alone.
 This work has not received funding from any other organisation or interest.

-Update: On April 6, this blog post was referenced by NZ Herald in their article about New Zealand’s path out of lockdown.
+Update: On April 6, NZ Herald referenced this post in their article about New Zealand’s path out of lockdown.

-Update: On April 9, this blog post was referenced by Newsroom in their article about when and how governments should start loosening anti-virus controls.
+Update: On April 9, Newsroom referenced this post in their article about when and how governments should start loosening anti-virus controls.